 Land use for various activities and purposes is increasing and even intensive, so that it affects the quantity and quality of the land component, namely the lithosphere.
 Lithosphere is part of the outer shell of the earth consisting of rocks and soil that supports life on it, among others, to produce biomass.
 As a component of land and the environment, the use of land that is more diverse and wider without considering the carrying capacity can cause soil damage which reduces the production of plant biomass on it.

-In the context of the environment, carrying capacity is articulated as a harmonization that supports the life of living things fundamentally for the long term, especially humans [1].
+Environmental carrying capacity is defined as the harmonization of the environment to meet the needs of living things, especially humans [1].